snowch/vast-docker-compose-examples/hive3x/README.md

 ## Stopping

-- `compose stop` to stop the docker instances and maintain state when next running `compose up`
+- `docker compose stop` to stop the docker instances and maintain state when next running `compose up`
-- `comopse down -v` to stop the docker instances and remove any state and volumes
+- `docker compose down -v` to stop the docker instances and remove any state and volumes

+> [!CAUTION]
+> You may want to backup your data before running `docker compose down -v`.
+You can backup with this command:
+> `docker exec -i hive3-postgres /usr/bin/pg_dump  -U hive metastore_db >  postgres-backup.sql`

 ## Using